How to Recreate a New England Clambake at Home

 Think more clam boil than clambake

-Chef Robert Sisca will be spotlighting a mack daddy version of just such a hybrid on the menu at The Banks Fish House when the restaurant opens in Boston this month.
-Sisca knows clambakes—a dedicated fisherman as well as chef, he’s been rolling them out for decades at events and restaurants all over the East Coast.
+Chef Robert Sisca will be spotlighting a mack daddy version of such a hybrid on the menu at The Banks Fish House.
+Sisca knows clambakes.
+A dedicated fisherman as well as chef, he’s been rolling them out for decades at events and restaurants all over the East Coast.
 He also grew up fishing with his father on Long Island, and has memories of holding clambakes at home, often in lieu of barbecues.

 Though he’s become a maestro of the full clambake, he says, “I also learned growing up doing seafood at home that you don’t need to go as elaborate as all that.
 At your house, do something simple.
 Make everything in one huge pot.
 You’ll get so much flavor from the seafood, you won’t miss a thing.”
 Enter the clambake’s much lower-maintenance cousin: the clam boil.